1634 Principal Account Clerk

 All work experience, education, training and other information substantiating how you meet the minimum qualifications must be included on your application by the filing deadline.
 Information submitted after the filing deadline will not be considered in determining whether you meet the minimum qualifications.

-If you have any questions regarding this recruitment or application process, please contact the exam analyst, Carmen K. Lewis at 415.557.5241 or email at: Carmen.Lewis@sfgov.org.
+Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.
+If you have any questions regarding this recruitment or application process, please contact the analyst at (415) 554-6000.

 - Candidates for positions with the Unified School District and the Community College District may be disqualified from consideration should their conviction history not meet the standards established under the California Education Code.